 NAMI BI needs are threefold:

 First the obvious one for any non-profit, we need donations in order to keep going.
 As described in more detail below, we want to offer more services and expand programs, both of which are indeed required.
-A generous donor will match any gift you make so that we can continue to provide psychiatric services and support on Block Island.
-Donate to NAMI Block Island, PO Box 508, BI RI 02807.
+Any gift you make helps us continue to provide psychiatric services and support on Block Island.
+Donate to NAMI Block Island, PO Box 1719, BI RI 02807.
 All gifts are fully tax deductible.

-Second, apart from the case manager, we work with volunteered time and effort.
-We deeply appreciate the partnerships of Butler Hospital and South Shore Center, the liaison with Block Island Health Services, the free venue for programs offered by the Island Free Library and the publicity from Block Island Times.
+Second, We work with volunteered time and effort.
+We deeply appreciate the partnerships of Butler Hospital, Bradley Hospital, and South Shore Center, the liaison with Block Island Health Services, the free venue for programs offered by the Island Free Library and the publicity from Block Island Times.
 Expenses are minimal.
 NAMI BI also aims to offer some events each year during May, which is Mental Health Month.
 These involve our time, and organization skills, and volunteers, of all kinds, for example offering child care so that parents can attend events.
 For as long as is necessary by COVID -19 restrictions, we, like many others, are working virtually through Zoom.

-Third, as we begin to work out what is meant by creating community conversations on mental health, to offer these and to offer support groups for families, we will be making contact with many other groups on the island.
+Third, we create community conversations on mental health, to offer these and to offer support groups for families.
+We work as closely as possible with many other groups on the island.
 There may be a need to undertake training, or, to bring facilitators to the island.
 We look forward to interest and collaboration in the two-way discussions that help all of us with these initiatives.
 We were part of the Care coalition that enabled the appointment of a part-time Case-worker, a coordinator of human services, to help those who need services of all kinds make contact with providers on the mainland.

 Community opinion is valuable and experiences can be shared.

-*Trends Themes and Effective Practices in State legislation – NB Rhode Island has reduced its spending on Mental Health in past years, not because of less need.
+NB Rhode Island reduced its spending on Mental Health in past years, not because of less need.
 We need political influence too.
 A side benefit of COVID-19 is that attention to Mental Health matters has become more visible and more important.
 However, that simply reflects that there is more need.